pay360/mobilesdk-ios/README.md

     $ pod install

+# Register

+Register for an account at [PayPoint Explorer](https://developer.paypoint.com/payments/explore/#/register) This will provide installation ids for Hosted Cashier and Cashier API, either can be used with the Mobile SDK.
+Payments made through the Mobile SDK can be tracked in the [Portal](https://portal.mite.paypoint.net:3443/portal-client/#/en_gb/log_in)

 # Testing your application in the MITE environment

 PayPoint provide a Merchant Integration and Testing Environment (MITE), which lets you test your payment applications.
 In order to make test payments your server must obtain a client access token for your app, from our API.
 Instructions for doing this are available here: